Groumy/Groumy.github.io/_drafts/tbh-.md

 ## An alternative

-But what if, instead of adding the modifier to the roll result, we shorten the range of su
+But what if, instead of adding the modifier to the roll result, we shorten the range of by the other end.

 # The Blackjack rule
 When a rule in The Black Hack ask you to _add a number_ to an attribute test, you simply have to roll _higher_ than the given number _and_ under your attribute.